3 Factors that influence child neurodevelopment

-After a neuron is created, it migrates (moves) to its place in the brain, where it then grows into twig- and root-like processes called axons and dendrites.
-These branching projections are responsible for making connections with other cells, this is called the synapse, and it is through these connections that nerve signals travel from one neuron to another.
+After a neuron is created, it migrates (moves) to its place in the brain, where it then grows into extensions (like twigs and roots) called axons and dendrites.
+These branched projections are responsible for making connections with other cells, this is called the synapse, and it is through these connections that nerve signals travel from one neuron to another.

-Part of this process of perfecting the nerve pathways depends on the experiences of the baby, the affection and stimulation provided by their parents, caregivers and the environment in general.
-It is very important that as parents and caregivers we know that the cells and connections that activated by these interactions are preserved and strengthened, while pathways and connections that are not used are eliminated.
-This is what is known as “brain plasticity” and it is believed to be one of the main mechanisms that allows the brain to organize itself to adapt to its environment and to reorganize itself to recover from injuries during development.
+Part of this process of perfecting the nervous pathways depends on the baby's experiences, the affection and stimulation provided by his parents, caregivers and the environment in general.
+It is very important that as parents and caregivers we know that the cells and connections that Activated through these interactions are preserved and strengthened, while unused pathways and connections are eliminated.
+This is known as “brain plasticity” and is believed to be one of the main mechanisms that allows the brain to organize itself to adapt to its environment and to reorganize itself to recover from injuries during development.

 Genetics is the study of heredity, the process in which parents pass certain genes to their children.

-A person's appearance (height, hair, skin, and eye color) is determined by genes.
-Other characteristics affected by heredity are:
+A person's appearance (height, hair, skin and eye color) is determined by genes.
+Other characteristics affected by inheritance are:

 Probability of presenting certain diseases

-From neuroscience it is affirmed that the weight of genetics in personal traits, such as intelligence, sociability or a taste for novelty, contributes 40% to the personality of the adult, leaving the greatest burden of the process to the environment and nutrition.
+From neuroscience it is stated that the weight of genetics on personal traits, such as intelligence, sociability or a taste for novelty, contributes 40% to the personality of the adult, leaving the greatest burden of the process on the environment and nutrition.

 Bond of affection and stimulation

-All children need nurturing care to reach their full developmental potential, which is essential for healthy growth and development.
-The period from gestation to 2 years of age is decisive, because in this period, the brain is more sensitive to external influences.
+All children need loving and sensitive care to reach their maximum developmental potential, this is essential for healthy growth and development.
+The period from gestation to 2 years of age is decisive, because during this period, the brain is more sensitive to external influences.

-It is for these reasons that the WHO and Unicef have launched the guidelines for loving and sensitive care, since it not only promotes physical, emotional, social and cognitive development, but also protects young children from the worst effects of adversity (malnutrition , hunger, violence, neglect and abandonment).
+It is for these reasons that the WHO and UNICEF have launched the guidelines for nurturing care as it not only promotes physical, emotional, social and cognitive development, but also protects young children from the worst effects of adversity (malnutrition). , hunger, violence, neglect and abandonment).
 Producing benefits that extend throughout life and to the next generation, both in health and in productivity and social cohesion.

-Parents, families, and other primary caregivers are the primary providers of this care.
-Secure, stable, and nurturing relationships between parents build the foundation for a healthy brain.
+Parents, families, and other primary caregivers are primarily responsible for providing this care; safe, stable, and nurturing relationships between parents build the foundation of a healthy brain.